delannoy/cms-das-lumi-short-exercise/_episodes/01-introduction.md

 ## Luminosity Calibration

-The precise determination of integrated luminosity is particularly challenging at hadron colliders, in part due to the theoretical predictions (e.g. uncertainties in the parton distribution functions, precision of parton-level cross-section calculations) being generally less precise compared to $$ e^{+} e^{−} $$ colliders.
+The precise determination of integrated luminosity is particularly challenging at hadron colliders, in part due to the theoretical predictions (e.g. uncertainties in the parton distribution functions and precision of parton-level cross-section calculations) being generally less precise compared to $$ e^{+} e^{−} $$ colliders.
 "Relative" luminosity can be determined on arbitrary scale by measuring the event rate.
 The determination of "absolute" luminosity involes re-scaling the measured event rate by a proportionality factor, $$ \sigma_{vis} $$, derived from the properties of the colliding beams.

 At the LHC, the primary technique to determine the absolute luminosity scale is the van der Meer (vdM) scan method, based on dedicated beam-separation scans.
 The size and shape of the interaction region is measured by recording the relative interaction rates as a function of the transverse beam separation.
-After adopting several assumptions (e.g. the transverse and longitudinal beam densities are Gaussian, linear x–y coupling is small enough to be neglected), the visible cross-section can be expressed as
+After adopting several assumptions (e.g. transverse and longitudinal beam densities are Gaussian, density functions are factorizable into $$x-$$ and $$y-$$dependent components, etc.), the visible cross-section can be expressed as

 $$ \sigma_{vis} = \mu_{vis}^{\mathrm{max}} \frac{2 \pi \Sigma_{x} \Sigma_{y}}{n_{1} n_{2}} $$